Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson3.md

 - Once initialized, be sure to remove the example contracts `src/Counter.sol`, `test/Counter.t.sol` and `script/Counter.s.sol`.
 Finally, assure that your `.gitignore` contains `.env` and `broadcast/`

+### NFT Contracts
+- Now, as mentioned previously, NFTs are just another type of **[Token Standard](https://eips.ethereum.org/EIPS/eip-721)**, similar to ERC20s.
+As such, we could simply write our contract and begin implementing all the necessary methods to comply with this standard.
+However, like ERC20s, we can also just import a library (like OpenZeppelin) which does all this heavy lifting for us.
+-